A

 security.txt

-with the following content (customize as needed):# Security address Contact: mailto:security@example.com # OpenPGP key Encryption: https://example.com/.well-know/pgp-publickey.txt # Expiration of security.txt file Expires: DATE # Privacy Policy Policy: https://example.com/security-policy.html # Languages Preferred-Languages: EN, NL
+with the following content (customize as needed):# Security address Contact: mailto:security@example.com # OpenPGP key Encryption: https://example.com/.well-known/pgp-publickey.txt # Expiration of security.txt file Expires: expiration date of your pgp key pair # Privacy Policy Policy: https://example.com/security-policy.html # Languages Preferred-Languages: EN, NL

 -

-Sign the File with your Private Key Use the following command to create a cleartext signature:
+Sign the file with your Private Key: Use the following command to create a cleartext signature (replace the

-After you enter the passphrase to unlock the OpenPGP secret key, a signature file
+After you enter the passphrase to unlock the OpenPGP Private Key, a signature file

 security.txt.asc